Dinosaur State Park and Arboretum: Features

 The park offers educational films, guided trail walks, and lectures.
 Warm-month activities include footprint track casting and mining for gems and fossils.
 In August, Dinosaur State Park Day offers games, arts and crafts activities, and live music.
 There is a stone path that leads to the domed museum with a timeline showing the evolution of earth from its creation to today.
-From May–October visitors can see an outdoor exhibit teaching how paleontologists ply their trade.
+From May to October, visitors can see an outdoor exhibit teaching how paleontologists ply their trade.
 There are two and a half miles of hiking trails in the park.